These four systems determine:

 Your water system may be:

-- City water (easiest & preferred)
+- City water (easiest and often preferred)

 - Well water (common in rural parks)